All The Types of Editing Your Book Needs (With Examples)

 Hana laughed.
 “Now is not the time.
 But, yes, ten years later and I love you too.”

-Where Can Authors Find Great Editors?
+Where Can You Find Great Editors?

-So, where can you find your perfect editorial match?
-Well, a good place to start your search is at the Editorial Freelancers Association, one of the most renowned collectives of professional freelance editors.
-You should also check out the ACES Society of Editing, which have an impressive international editors directory, as well as popular platforms such as NY Book Editors
+2. You should also check out the ACES Society of Editing, which has an impressive international editors directory, as well as popular platforms such as NY Book Editors

-Aside from that, we have a cheeky little tip: Pick up one of your favorite books that you think is particularly well-written, and flip to the Acknowledgements Page—chances are your author has thanked their editor by name right there.
+3. Aside from that, we have a cheeky little tip: Pick up one of your favorite books that you think is particularly well-written, and flip to the Acknowledgements Page—chances are your author has thanked their editor by name right there.
 And a quick Google search on your part could lead you right to them!

 Concluding Thoughts